 MLMs do most of their recruiting through social media.
 There seems to be a focus on recruiting women.
-MLMers build social media followings by posting inspiration quotes, constant positivity, showing off lifestyles their target audience would aspire to.
+MLMers build social media followings by posting inspirational quotes, constant positivity, and showing off lifestyles their target audience would aspire to.
 Whether that is a trip to an exotic beach or being able to raise your kids in your own living room.
 They show off this beautiful life, only showing the good things.
 Only ever having a positive attitude.
 This attracts women who would like to live that same life.
 However, the persona for most of these women on social media is just an image.
 The fact remains 99% of individuals that participate in MLMs lose money.
 Jessie Lee/Boss Lee is no doubt very successful in Network Marketing.
-She is well spoken and from what I’ve seen, she leads a very desirable life.
+She is well-spoken and from what I’ve seen, she leads a very desirable life.
 Like the post below, where she is showing off all her success with the expensive cars she’s purchased.

 The other recruiting tactic that is deceptive, given that 99% of individuals in MLMs will lose money, is the idea that as long as you work hard, you will succeed.
 This tweet below is an example of that.
 They are putting out there in the world that desire and handwork will make you successful.
-But yet, MLMs do not apply basic business practices to their business model, such as supply and demand!
+But yet, MLMs do not apply basic business practices to their business models, such as supply and demand!
 In the tweet below, they also #supportsmallbusiness – which brings me to my next point.

 Claiming to be Small Businesses